On this page, you will learn everything about the processing of personal data that we implement. If we process your

 right to request for completion if the data is incomplete;

 - DELETION (right to be forgotten) - the right to request the deletion of data under the conditions stipulated by

 law (revocation of consent, termination of the contract, illegality of processing);

 - RESTRICTIONS ON PROCESSING - the right to request the designation and possible restrictions (suspension) of

-processing until the verification of data accuracy, lawfulness of processing, settlement of objections, or for
+processing until the data accuracy is verified, lawfulness of processing, settlement of objections or for the

 - COMPLAINT - the right to contact the Office for Personal Data Protection with a complaint against the

-Administrator, processing, or the conditions of exercising rights.
-Contact and other information about the
+Administrator, processing or the conditions of exercising rights.
+Contact and other information about the office

 You also have the right to: